egoist/poi.js.org/docs/options.md

 {
   babelrc: false,
   cacheDirectory: true,
-  presets: ['vue-app']
+  presets: [
+    [require.resolve('babel-preset-poi'), { jsx: 'vue' }]
+  ]
 }
 ```

-You can use this option to override it if you don't want extra config file for babel.
+You can use this option in Poi config file if you don't want extra config file for babel.

 ### transformModules